Frequently Asked Questions

 3

 Computer, though I take notes in longhand, in one of my many pink notebooks.
+Add: I now also use my brand-new whiteboard and lots of color-coordinated Post-it notes.

 What is your favorite/least favorite part of the writing/publishing process?